Facilitation Training: Tools for holding difference with courage

 A one-day experiential workshop at St Ethelburga’s Centre for Reconciliation and Peace

 In this current time of social division, we are noticing that it can feel harder and harder to bring people together where strong differences exist.
 People might feel hesitant to gather groups or struggle to feel confident in their facilitation.
-This one-day workshop offers a chance to slow down, to connect, and to learn how to hold a group well.
+This one-day workshop offers a chance to reflect and learn how to hold a group well.
 Drawing on St Ethelburga’s distinctive approach to facilitation, rooted in reconciliation and peacemaking, the day combines practical skill-building with inner work and reflection.
 It invites participants to explore what it really means to be an authentic, grounded facilitator, one who can host meaningful conversations even when emotions run high or values collide.

 In a time of tension, how do we create a container for meaningful connection?